Gia Giudice Deserves a RHONJ Promotion After Standing Up to Uncle Joe Gorga - E! Online

 "You're going to come at me disrespectfully?
 Because then I won't talk to you," Gia says, adding, "I'm an adult now too so you can talk to me like one.
 Because I'm done with you being disrespectful.
 You're not going to talk down to me either."

-Joe becomes even angrier and tells his niece, "I would never allow my daughter to talk to my aunt or uncles [like this], I mean where were you raised?" before storming out of the party.
+Naturally that leaves Joe heated, telling his niece, "I would never allow my daughter to talk to my aunt or uncles [like this], I mean where were you raised?" before storming out of the party.

 Teresa and Melissa Gorga eventually convince Gia to go after her uncle, who is fuming on the other side of the house.
 "She looks at me like I'm the devil.
 Her father was the devil, not me!"
 Joe tells Teresa's fiancé Luis Ruelas.